 - 1. Department of the Interior.
 The DOI seeks to enhance collaboration and sharing of strategic aviation opportunities across bureaus and offices and to promote the use of enterprise aviation services using high value, national level information to inform and enhance priority initiatives, natural resource management decisions and related policy formulation.
 While the DOI presently owns, and procures aviation resources through an enterprise approach, improvement in the enterprise-level management of these assets across the DOI is needed to address large scale strategic policy development, implementation, cost, and safety issues. - a.
-Office of Aviation Services (OAS)2.
+Office of Aviation Services (OAS)3.
 The OAS is responsible for Departmental functions related to aircraft services.
 The OAS provides service offerings that include; aviation safety services (mishap investigations, program evaluations, and safety alerts/bulletins), aviation technical services, fleet management, fleet property accountability, aviation user training services, and flight scheduling and coordination services. - b.
 Interior Business Center (IBC) Acquisition Services Directorate (AOD), Boise Branch.
 The AQD provides department-wide centralized contracting for aviation flight services for DOI and DOI customers.
 AQD is responsible for the centralized contracting for aircraft and related services for all DOI Bureaus and other Federal and State agencies upon request.
 Other acquisition management activities include property accountability and small purchase service in support of OAS and Bureau operations including DOI fleet aircraft. - c.
 Executive Aviation Board (EAB).
 The EAB is chartered under the direction of the Assistant Secretary for Policy, Management, and Budget and is responsible for the DOI aviation program.
 The EAB provides executive oversight and performance accountability and assures that Department-wide strategies and initiatives are developed collaboratively and implemented consistently.
 The EAB has authority over all aviation related boards/committees/groups within DOI.
 The Chief, Office of Offshore Regulatory Programs (OORP) serves as BSEE's EAB representative. - d.
 Executive Aviation Committee (EAC).
 The EAC functions as the primary executive body responsible for developing strategic aviation objectives and initiatives as well as implementing EAB initiatives and strategies.
 The EAC is comprised of DOI Bureau aviation executives and management.
-The Chief, Offshore Safety Improvement Branch (OSIB) serves as BSEE's EAC representative. - e.
+The Chief, Office of Offshore Regulatory Programs (OORP) serves as BSEE's EAC representative. - e.
 Executive Aviation Sub-Committee (EAS).
 To collectively consider aviation issues that are common to all Bureaus, the EAC formally established the EAS.
-The
+The EAS functions as the primary Subject Matter Expert (SME) with regards to DOI aviation topics and is the primary group to complete tasks issued by the EAC.
+BSEE is represented on the EAS by the National Aviation Manager.
+The EAS has the authority to establish work groups comprised of bureau subject matter experts (SME) with detailed knowledge of EAC assigned tasks and/or DOI aviation.

-2 See 350 DM 1 for a complete list of functions and responsibilities.
+3 See 350 DM 1 for a complete list of functions and responsibilities.
 The OAS organizational structure and responsibilities are contained in 112 DM 12